joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/5_Task Management.md

 ## S_IntsOn, S_IntsOff

 Tasks maintain an interrupt counter as with preemption.
-While interrupts can be enabled on disabled using the macros provided by basicatomic, this is the recommended function.
-It does not tell the compiler that the flags register was clobbered and does not require the use of automatic variables.
+This allows a task to run with interrupts off.
+The yield operation is fully working, which makes it possible to hold locks within T0 so long as the standard ones are used.

+> NEVER use CLI or STI unless you are ready to run code as if it were TI, since anything that acquires locks or is intended to be multithreaded will CRASH THE WHOLE SYSTEM.

 ## S_TaskInKernel